j19sch/j19sch.github.io/posts/clj3-and-and-or-being-weird.md

 I had to install `vim-gtk3` to be able to copy from vim to my system's clipboard.

-Highlighting the line the cursor is in with `set cursorline` looks good, until it seems to introduce lag in vertical cursor movement.
+Highlighting the line the cursor is in with `set cursorline` looks great, until it seems to introduce lag in vertical cursor movement.

 Instead of looking up the Clojure docs on the internet, I should hit `K`.
 Thank you, vim-fireplace!